 A faering is a clinker (lapstrake) type boat which is pointed at both end, with no transom.
-The strakes, which are often cedar or larch or other similar wood, are attached to a backbone which is composed of a curved stem and stern which attach to the keel.
+The strakes, which are often cedar, pine, spruce, or larch or other similar wood, are attached to a backbone which is composed of a curved stem and stern which attach to the keel.
 The backbone is often white oak or other strong rot resistant wood.
 The overlapping strakes were held together with rivets.
 In most cases the rivets were iron with washers.
-In some cases there were no washers and the rivet/nail was trimmed and hammered till it formed a j and the point imbedded itself back in the strake.
+In some cases there were no washers and the rivet/nail was trimmed and hammered till it formed a j and the point embedded itself back in the strake.
+The boat is built and the strakes are laid then the ribs are added.
 Modern boats usually use copper rivets and washers.

 New faering on it's maiden voyage.
-It gives a good idea of how the boat feel in the water. youtube video youtube video
+It gives a good idea of how the boat feel in the water.
+Here is the address in case it does not show up. youtube video